-Note: If you plan to use a drive other than what is supported by your BIOS, I highly recommend a BIOS HDD overlay software, so that you may avoid data corruption.
+Note: If you plan to use a drive other than what was supplied with your computer, you must use a BIOS HDD overlay software to avoid data corruption.

 Q: I upgraded the hard disk on my Toshiba, but now it refuses to boot, or detect the hard disk.

 A: If you have verified the replacement disk is fully working, then your computer must be using a BIOS version that only detects and supports Conner hard disks.
 See above for details.

 Q: How do I check the BIOS version?

 A: You need to open the portable computer.
 Remove the four screws from the bottom front of the laptop.
 Open the screen lid.
 The keyboard should now lift up starting from the front.
 You may need to pry the keyboard a little.
 Once the keyboard is off, remove two screws at the rear of the EM shield between the keyboard and the motherboard.
 Remove the EM shield.
 You will see three chips.
 The one at the bottom right corner is the BIOS chip.
 So far I've seen 003C, 003E, 003F and 003I out in the wild.
 If you have a different BIOS version, please take a picture of it and send it over!
 If you have the capability to read the BIOS chip, I would appreciate a BIOS image.
 I will gladly host it on this site.

 Q: I've opened the laptop, but I cannot move the flat panel display out of the way